AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 * the private chain-segment must contribute more total work to the Chain L blockchain than the public chain-segment does -- *including* the relevant Chain R chain-segment; *or*
 * the attacker must *additionally* produce a private Chain R chain-segment such that the *total* work of both private chain-segments is greater than the total work of both public chain-segments, and publish both chain-segments simultaneously.

-It's worth noting that, at this point, there is no benefit to Chain R's security.
+Note that, at this point, there is no benefit to Chain R's security.
 That's because Chain R isn't 'reading' the reflected work back from Chain L. Thus a doublespend attack against Chain R has the expected, non-reflected profile -- it isn't more difficult to attack Chain R yet.
 However, Chain R can take advantage of the reflection.
 The main requirements are: the inclusion of appropriate proofs of reflection that show known Chain R blocks according to Chain L, and an update to Chain R's block-weight calculations to account for the reflected work. *Proof of Reflection* doesn't automatically secure both chains; each chain can proactively and independently take advantage of *Proof of Reflection*.

 Naturally, if there were a large difference in target block frequencies (e.g., 10 minutes vs 15 seconds) then there would also be a good deal of latency before a chain gains the security benefit from reflected work.
 For this reason, *Proof of Reflection* makes the most sense when used with high frequency chains, or chains of similar frequencies.
 One downside of this is that shortening the block production frequency requires the inclusion of more block headers.
 In the scheme of things, this can be somewhat significant but is not a deal-breaker.